 Few Croatian destinations have changed as much as Lošinj, an island that transformed itself from two-and-a-half star family package resort to five-star lap of luxury in only a handful of years.

-A city whose most celebrated tourist site is the Museum of Broken Relationships may not immediately spring to mind as the most promising place to celebrate your nuptials.
-However this evocative Central European capital has a lot to recommend it with its café life, contemporary design and cake shops.
+A city whose most celebrated tourist site is the Museum of Broken Relationships — as featured in our run-down of unexpected highlights of Croatia — may not immediately spring to mind as the most promising place to celebrate your nuptials.

 Arrive on a Saturday and you can join the local newlyweds having their photographs taken in front of St Mark’s Church — the city’s main registry office is nearby.
 If your hearts are set on a December wedding then consider Zagreb very, very seriously — it’s home to one of the best Advent scenes in Europe, with boutique wines, gourmet food and live music enlivening its parks and squares.